Natural Health Enterprises since 1975

 Flax oil and the Essential Fatty Acid, Alpha Linolenic Acid (ALA) that it provides, helps to emulsify or "melt away" other fats so they can move out of storage and be burned.
 Further, flax oil is one of the most nutritious oils.
 It is the best food for ALA, source of crucially needed Omega 3 fats.

-Some of the most successful weight loss programs have utilized (linseed) flax oil, but the high quality whole milled seed I recommend is much better.
+Some of the most successful weight loss programs have utilized (linseed) flax oil, but the high quality whole milled flax seed I recommend is much better.
 It is guaranteed fresh and NOT rancid (as extracted oil is), and has a 45% oil content.
-Flax also provides ideal fiber, which absorbs some of the fats and cholesterol in the diet and moves them through the intestines, reducing absorption.
-This fiber also helps elimination and curbs appetite.

 Another great food for a period of attempting weight-loss is watermelon.
 It fills you up without heavy calories, and it is good for both urinary and bowel elimination.